 It also provides:

-- a basic salary at the real Living wage (currently £9.90 per hour) plus holiday pay and National Insurance contributions for the duration of a six to eight week project
+- a basic salary at the University of Sheffield minimum hourly rate (currently £11.58 per hour) plus holiday pay and National Insurance contributions for the duration of a six week project

 - working hours of 9am-5pm, Monday to Friday